Face Masks Defined: What's Right for You?

 When you select your mask, don’t skimp on quality.
 The popularity of masks means there are many types and price points on the market.
 Look for a mask that lists ingredients and benefits, are the preferred form of that kind of mask (see our chart below) and read the customer reviews.
 Masks need high-quality ingredients and the right form to give you the best benefits and avoid skin irritation.
 It is also essential to understand not only the end benefits but what type of mask works best for your skin type.

-2018 Guide to Skincare Masks by Benefits and Skin Type
+2018 Guide to Face Masks by Benefits and Skin Type

 Following another 2018 beauty trend, treating your body like your facial skin, masks continue to expand into new areas.
-There are many new masks to explore so take some time to look around your favorite websites for ideas.
+There are many new masks to explore.
+If you are looking for where to buy masks, start with your favorite beauty site and search some of the key types from this article.
 Here’s a list of our favorite new applications to get you started:

 - Eye masks that come in mini gel “sheets” you place under your eyes to reduce puffiness and wrinkles.